Contextual Agentic Memory is a Memo, Not True Memory: Evidence: Four Structural Limitations

 The most robust finding in cognitive science is that expertise does not emerge from accumulating more examples, but from a structural reorganization of knowledge~\citep{chi1981categorization,bransford2000people}.
 Novices represent domains by surface features (``this looks like a problem with an inclined plane''); experts represent domains by deep structural principles (``this is a conservation-of-energy problem'').
 This reorganization requires weight changes in the brain: the formation of generalized, distributed representations in the neocortex through repeated consolidation of hippocampal traces~\citep{mcclelland1995cls,brodt2023sleep}.

-An agent that accumulates experience only through agentic memory cannot make this transition.
-Each session it is the same model with a larger database.
-Its capacity to apply novel combinations of its knowledge is bounded by the base model's pretrained composition capacity, not by anything it has learned from experience.
+An agent that accumulates experience only in an external store does not make this transition in its generator.
+Each session uses the same model with a larger database, although retrieval of better traces, summaries, rules, or code can improve assisted performance.

 The MemGPT team acknowledge that ``simply appending raw experience is a poor approximation of learning'' and propose ``sleep-time compute'' as a remedy~\citep{packer2023letta}---but their consolidation rewrites context tokens, not weights.
 Compressing text in an external store produces better-formatted notes; the agent is still a well-organized novice.
 The AI analog of CLS consolidation is offline fine-tuning on distilled agent experience~\citep{brodt2023sleep}: the moment the agent's experience changes what the model \emph{is}, not merely what it \emph{has written down}.
-In the language of Theorem~\ref{thm:gap}, each new episode increases $n$ but does not change $\bar{\alpha}$; the coverage requirement $n_R=\Omega(k^2)$ remains, so the agent's generalization capacity does not improve with experience.
+In the language of Theorem~\ref{thm:gap}, new episodes increase coverage and may also improve contextual inference.
+The conditional lower bound remains only while the complete frozen system retains a positive error margin on held-out compositions.